AdobeDocs/experience-manager-65.fr-FR/help/forms/using/embedding-link-component-page.md

 ---
-title: Intégration du composant Link dans une page
+title: Intégrer le composant Link dans une page
 seo-title: Embedding link component in a page
 description: Vous pouvez utiliser le composant Link pour lier un document adaptatif ou un formulaire adaptatif depuis la page que vous souhaitez.
 seo-description: You can use the link component to link an adaptive document or an adaptive form from any page.